Biological effects of high-energy visible light

 Blue light, a type of high-energy light, is part of the visible light spectrum.

 High-energy visible light (HEV light) is short-wave light in the violet/blue band from 400 to 450 nm in the visible spectrum, which in artificial narrowband form has a number of proven negative biological effects, namely on circadian rhythm and retinal health (blue-light hazard), which can lead to age-related macular degeneration.

 Increasingly, blue blocking filters are being designed into glasses to avoid blue light's purported negative effects.
-However, there is no good evidence that filtering blue light with spectacles has any effect on eye health, eye strain, sleep quality or mood swings.
+There are mixed findings on the benefits of using blue light blocking glasses, with the largest benefits being for those who suffer from insomnia, bipolar disorder, delayed sleep phase disorder, or ADHD to use the glasses before bed.

 Background

 Blue LEDs are often the target of blue-light research due to the increasing prevalence of LED displays and Solid-state lighting (e.g. LED illumination), as well as the blue appearance (higher color temperature) compared with traditional sources.
 However, natural sunlight has a relatively high spectral density of blue light, so exposure to high levels of blue light is not a new or unique phenomenon despite the relatively recent emergence of LED display technologies.
 While LED displays emit white by exciting all RGB LEDs, white light from lighting is generally produced by pairing a blue LED emitting primarily near 450 nm combined with a phosphor for down-conversion of some of the blue light to longer wavelengths, which then combine to form white light.
 This is often considered "the next generation of illumination" as SSL technology dramatically reduces energy resource requirements.

 Blue LEDs, particularly those used in white LEDs, operate at around 450 nm, where V(λ)=0.038.
 This means that blue light at 450 nm requires about 25 times the radiant flux (energy) for one to perceive the same luminous flux as green light at 555 nm.
 For comparison, UV-A at 380 nm (V(λ)=0.000 039) requires 25 641 times the amount of radiometric energy to be perceived at the same intensity as green, three orders of magnitude greater than blue LEDs.
 Studies often compare animal trials using identical luminous flux rather than radiance meaning comparative levels of perceived light at different frequencies rather than total emitted energy.